 But what’s more important?

 How much money you’re earning and what that means for your life and that beautiful butterfly effect that it’ll have on the rest of your world?

 Or what a few nincompoops are saying on social media.
 Who are probably jealous because someone else has got the balls to put themselves out there and actually make something of themselves.

 What you need to do next to sell your offer

-Or f you stumbled over whether your offer is actually something that people will buy, then download my Will It Sell checklist.
+If you’ve already got something you want to sell, but you’re not sure whether your offer is actually something that people will buy, then download my Will It Sell checklist.